 The Bigger Picture – Administrative Benefits

-ZMC 4.0 is built upon a proven architecture that supports a cluster set up to link and manage multiple backup servers and database clusters using a unified multi-site cluster architecture.
-Such cluster level backups enable configuring and scheduling consistent backups of multiple servers using only one installation of the ZMC 4.0 user interface.
-Multiple servers and storage tiers can be configured and added to the cluster using the ZMC interface.
+ZMC 4.0 is built upon a proven architecture.
+The ZMC engine supports a cluster set-up to link & manage multiple backup servers and database clusters.
+Such cluster level backups enable configuring and scheduling consistent backups of multiple servers using only one installation of the ZMC 4.0.
+Hence, you can configure multiple servers and storage tiers & add them to the cluster using the ZMC interface.

-Not to miss out are some of the excellent perks of the improved backup settings that the advanced 4.0 console offers:
+It would be unfair if you some of the excellent perks of the improve backup settings.
+Check out what the advanced 4.0 console has to offer:

-- High scalability as you can add as many server instances to the cluster as possible to meet the demand.
+- High scalability.
+Since you can add as many server instances to the cluster as possible to meet the demand, this will increase scalability.

-- Load balancing support that can be achieved just in case one server breaks down, the group of servers handles the request (e.g., web application) within negligible downtime.
+- Load balancing support.
+You can achieve load balance for your workloads using server clustering.
+If one server breaks down, the group of servers handles the request.
+For example, web application within negligible downtime.

 - User-defined custom backups let you schedule thousands of backup-sets.